vijishmadhavan/SkinDeep/README.md

 I would suggest everyone to have a look at the book, u can get it from Amazon: https://www.amazon.com/Skin-Deep-Looking-Beyond-Tattoos/dp/157687849X.

-To do such a project we need lot of image pairs dataset, I couldnt find any such dataset so I opted for synthetic data.

 ### Allen Iverson's(American basketball player) tattoo removed using this model.

 ![Imgur](https://i.imgur.com/fZHb5II.jpg)